Definition of INTESTATE

 (adjective): a person who dies without leaving a valid will; where it is used with respect to particular property, a person who dies without effectively disposing of that property by will; when used as an adjective, to property not effectively disposed of by will (SCPA § 103 [28])

-Plain English Translation: a person who dies without leaving a valid last will; or property that is not controlled by a last will.
+Plain English Translation: A person who dies without leaving a valid last will, or property that is not controlled by a last will.
+An estate litigation attorney can help families resolve disputes and manage estate distribution when someone dies intestate in New York.

 Example: Bob recently passed away.
 His family discovered that he never made a will.
 Bob died intestate.